Charles Krauthammer, prominent conservative voice, has died

-NEW YORK — Charles Krauthammer, the Pulitzer Prize-winning columnist and pundit who helped shape and occasionally dissented from the conservative movement as he evolved from “Great Society” Democrat to Iraq War cheerleader to denouncer of Donald Trump, died Thursday.
+NEW YORK — Charles Krauthammer, the Pulitzer Prize-winning columnist and pundit who helped shape and occasionally dissented from the conservative movement as he evolved from “Great Society” Democrat to Iraq War cheerleader to denouncer of Donald Trump, has died at age 68.

-His death was announced by two organizations that were longtime employers, Fox News Channel and The Washington Post.

-Krauthammer had said publicly a year ago he was being treated for a cancerous tumor in his abdomen and earlier this month revealed that he likely had just weeks to live.
+His death Thursday was announced by his longtime employers The Washington Post and Fox News.
+Krauthammer had announced a year ago he was being treated for a cancerous tumor in his abdomen and earlier this month revealed that he likely had just weeks to live.

-“I leave this life with no regrets,” Krauthammer wrote in The Washington Post, where his column had run since 1984.
-“It was a wonderful life — full and complete with the great loves and great endeavors that make it worth living.
-I am sad to leave, but I leave with the knowledge that I lived the life that I intended.”

 Sometimes scornful, sometimes reflective, he was awarded a Pulitzer in 1987 for “his witty and insightful” commentary and was an influential voice among Republicans, whether through his syndicated column or his appearances on Fox News Channel.
 He was most associated with Brit Hume’s nightly newscast and stayed with it when Bret Baier took over in 2009.